turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 * Each unit should only talk to its friends; don't talk to strangers.
 * Only talk to your immediate friends.

-So why did we decide we wanted a local variable called `search_results`?

-### The Four Pillars

-Remember the four pillars of object oriented programming?
-These are abstraction, encapsulation, polymorphism, and inheritance.
-We adhere to these principles in order to help us write code that is readable, easier to maintain, extend and test.
-Today we will focus on two of the pillars, abstraction and encapsulation.

-### Abstraction

-Abstraction is a technique common to object oriented programming that allows us to hide unnecessary details from the user.
-In this example we will use abstraction to create a PORO that serves as an interface that hides more complex behavior.

-It's common for pages to require data from multiple locations.
-For example, a dashboard might need to reach out to multiple tables and perhaps make some API calls in order to display all of the required data.
-One strategy is to send in several instance variables which is likely what you have done up until this point.

-Sandy Metz has a [list of rules for developers](https://thoughtbot.com/blog/sandi-metz-rules-for-developers) These rules are based on patterns observed through decades of object oriented programming with the intent of building applications that are less painful to maintain and change.
-One of those rules is "Controllers can instantiate only one object.
-Therefore, views can only know about one instance variable and views should only send messages to that object".

-Creating a PORO allows us to send one object into the view.
-We're going a step further here by not using an instance variable.
-The blog post linked above discusses this more in depth and has further reading if you are interested.

 ### Back to Coding